Osmondbinna/My-Hack_Bio-Work/README.md

 2. Fill with the following details;
    >BAM File
    >> Ensure the mapped reads (bam) file of the snippy output is selected.

-   >Keep the rest parameters unchanged.
+3. Keep the rest parameters unchanged.

-3. Then `Execute`☑️
+4. Then `Execute`☑️

+5. View the output, paying attention to the sequences, reads mapped and reads unmapped results.